-1. As part of the child's education, the extra-mural programme caters for all children in a diverse spectrum of activities, allowing for limitations of time, finances, facilities and manpower, and interest shown by pupils.
+As part of the child's education, the extra-mural programme caters for all children in a diverse spectrum of activities, allowing for limitations of time, finances, facilities and manpower, and interest shown by children.
 We strive to develop the whole child; believing early specialisation at primary school level is not in keeping with our holistic approach.
-Our policy is one of mass participation with exposure to many disciplines, having excellence as an important by-product, but not a specific goal.
+Our policy is one of mass participation with exposure to as many disciplines as possible, having excellence as an important by-product, but not a specific goal.
 Where children show potential, parents should seek additional outside expertise to develop this to the fullest.